-- The lower (secondary) amounts apply only to employees, not to selfemployed individuals.
-(See DCM 10.4.5(A)(2)). - c.
+- b.
+RRB and SSA Title II Non-blind Beneficiaries.
+Amounts begin January 1st of the year unless otherwise indicated.
+Click here for chart: All RRB Annuitants and all SSA Title II Blind and Non-blind Beneficiaries (1978 and later). - c.
 RRB and SSA Title II Blind Beneficiaries.
 Amounts begin on January 1st of the year unless otherwise indicated.

-- d.
-If the claimant's earnings fall between the primary and secondary amountsConsider other information in addition to the claimant's earnings, such as whether: - The disability application was filed after the claimant's occupational disability ended but no later than the 12th month after the month the disability ended; or - The claimant's work, although significantly less than that done by unimpaired persons, is clearly worth the amounts shown in the earnings guidelines according to pay scales in the claimant's community.
+Click here for chart: RRB and SSA Title II Blind Beneficiaries (1978 and later). - d.
+If the claimant's earnings fall between the primary and secondary amounts Consider other information in addition to the claimant's earnings, such as whether: - The disability application was filed after the claimant's occupational disability ended but no later than the 12th month after the month the disability ended; or - The claimant's work, although significantly less than that done by unimpaired persons, is clearly worth the amounts shown in the earnings guidelines according to pay scales in the claimant's community.